raphaelmansuy/tutorials/README.md

-# ☁️ Cloud Architect Academy: From Zero to AI Hero 🚀
+# ☁️ Cloud AI/Architect Academy: From Zero to AI Hero 🚀

 > **"Democratizing enterprise-grade cloud and AI knowledge for the next generation of technology leaders"**